vineeta07/myfirstrepo/README.md

 # myfirstrepo
-this is my first github repository
+this is my first git repository